Aklavik First Nation: History

 The Aklavik First Nation is one of the many bands of Gwich'in People.
 Gwich'in is both a cultural and linguistic distinction.
 Today the town of Aklavik is a mixed community, but this was not always the case.
-The people of the Aklavik First Nation commonly interacted with their more northern Eskimo, or Inuit, historical neighbors.
+The people of the Aklavik First Nation commonly interacted with their more northern Inuit historical neighbors.
 Although the two tribes often fought, there was also plenty of trading of goods and ideas.
 The Aklavik people adopted many Inuit inventions, such as the Eskimo hood and mittens and the sled.

 The Aklavik way of life has always revolved around the Porcupine caribou herd.
 The herd supplied food, clothing and tools to the people, but also was a symbol of culture and religion.
 Massive celebrations would occur on a seasonal basis with feasts, wrestling games, singing and dancing.
 The people lived a nomadic lifestyle until the 1860s, when the fur trade encouraged the growth of forts, trading posts and settlements.
 However, the people's connection to the caribou is as strong as ever.
 The town will wait in anticipation for the Porcupine caribou herd to migrate toward them, and grow anxious if the herd is late.